pepopowitz/getting-unstuck/slides/src/06-harden.md

 Notes:

-and help remind you -
+and it can help remind you -

 **you're doing a great job. **

+It might not always feel like it.

-This work is hard.
+But this work is hard.

 And it takes time.